Why is this medication prescribed?

 If spinosad suspension gets in your eyes, flush them with water right away.
 If your eyes are still irritated after flushing with water, call your doctor or get medical help right away.

-To use the suspension, follow these steps:
+To use the suspension to treat head lice, follow these steps:

 - Shake the suspension well right before each use to mix the medication evenly.